Initiatives

 Men’s Transitional Facility

-• Residents are required to attend weekly (Bible-focused) house meetings
+Residents are required to attend weekly (Bible-focused) meetings

-• Residents are required to participate in a recovery program
+Residents who are in recovery must participate in a recovery program

 Initiative timeline: